lucamegh/AsyncUI/README.md

 When `retryPolicy` returns a `RetryPolicy.always`, the standard failure view controller will display a retry button.

-If you don't want to use the standard loading and failure view controllers, use one of the `AsyncContentViewController.custom` factory methods to provide your own.
+If you don't want to use the standard loading and failure view controllers, use one of the `AsyncContentViewController.custom` static factory methods to provide your own.

 Let's see how to implement an asynchronously loaded list with custom loading and failure screens using [Lists](https://github.com/lucamegh/Lists) and AsyncUI.